samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 This 2-foot-diameter black sphere is a hole in the multiverse, hovering in space and stabilized by a magical field surrounding it.

 The sphere obliterates all matter it passes through and all matter that passes through it.
 Artifacts are the exception.
 Unless an Artifact is susceptible to damage from a *Sphere of Annihilation*, it passes through the sphere unscathed.
-Anything else that touches the sphere but isn’t wholly engulfed and obliterated by it takes 8d10 Force damage.
+Anything else that touches the sphere but isn't wholly engulfed and obliterated by it takes 8d10 Force damage.

 ***Controlling the Sphere.*** A *Sphere of Annihilation* is stationary until someone takes control of it.
 If you are within 60 feet of a sphere, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to make a DC 25 Intelligence ([Arcana](/sources/dnd/free-rules/playing-the-game#Skills)) check.
-On a successful check, you control the sphere until the start of your next turn, and if it was under another creature’s control, that creature loses control of the sphere.
+On a successful check, you control the sphere until the start of your next turn, and if it was under another creature's control, that creature loses control of the sphere.
 On a failed check, the sphere moves 10 feet toward you in a straight line.

 While in control of the sphere, you can take a Bonus Action to cause it to move in one direction of your choice, up to a number of feet equal to 5 times your Intelligence modifier (minimum 5 feet).
 Any creature whose space the sphere enters must succeed on a DC 19 Dexterity saving throw or be touched by it, taking 8d10 Force damage.
 A creature reduced to 0 Hit Points by this damage is obliterated, leaving its possessions behind but no other physical remains.